Dropping Unused Attributes to Reduce Tile Size

 Attribute pruning delivers measurable gains, but requires validation to prevent rendering regressions:

-• Dynamic Data Handling: If your pipeline ingests evolving datasets, version your filter JSON alongside your tile generation jobs.
+has()guards or provide fallback values incoalesce()expressions to prevent silent rendering failures. - Dynamic Data Handling: If your pipeline ingests evolving datasets, version your attribute lists alongside your tile generation jobs.
 Integrate this logic into Automated Generation Pipelines with Tippecanoe to enforce schema consistency across CI/CD runs.

-Dropping unused attributes to reduce tile size is not a one-time optimization—it’s a continuous constraint that keeps your mapping infrastructure lean, cost-effective, and responsive at scale.
+Dropping unused attributes to reduce tile size is not a one-time optimization — it is a continuous constraint that keeps your mapping infrastructure lean, cost-effective, and responsive at scale.